 • Customer values over individual values

 Although the above guidelines would benefit further clarification and revision the values remain authentic.
 The professional does not place their convenience above that of the group or project.
-If the professional feels ill-equipped to deliver the project’s specifications the goal is either to gain more resources or consider their fit for the project.
+If the professional feels ill-equipped to deliver the project’s specifications, the goal is to gain more resources.
+Alternatively, they should consider their fit for the project.

 Travis Barker, MPA GCPM